JuanOrozco213/CS4220/Week03/homework.md

     }`

 The class should have the following methods:
-- constructor: Accepts an array of group objects or if nothing is passed defaults to an empty array <br />
+- constructor: accepts an array of group objects or if nothing is passed - defaults to an empty array <br />
 - addGroup(group): adds a group <br />
 - removeGroup(groupName): removes a group by the name of the group <br />
-- addMember(groupName, memberName): adds a member to the group <br />
+- addMember(groupName, memberName): adds a member to the specified group <br />
-- removeMember(groupName, memberName): removes a member from the group  <br />
+- removeMember(groupName, memberName): removes a member from the specified group  <br />
 - print: prints the groups as formatted in the example below

 ```